zaki3d/setup-modern-dev/readme.md

-# Setup for modern development workflow
+# Setup for Modern Development
 This is my first real foray into modern web development.
-This gist is a documentation of the setup I used for my development workflow.
+This gist is a documentation of the apps and packages I used to setup my modern development workflow.

 ## OS setup
 ### Apps